radiantlogic-v8/documentation-new/documentation/cfs/sharepoint2013.md

 Now that the site is configured to trust CFS as the Identity Provider and permissions have been set, you can disable the Windows Authentication option for the site.
 This will allow for a better user experience by not having them choose between Windows Authentication and CFS when they first reach the SharePoint site (which they would have to if you have both Windows Authentication and a Trusted Identity Provider configured for authentication types of the site).

-*   Login to the SharePoint 2013 Central Administration Console.
+*   Log into the SharePoint 2013 Central Administration Console.
-*   In the Application Management section, click on Manage Web Applications.
+*   In the Application Management section, click Manage Web Applications.
-*   Select your site and click on "Authentication Providers".
+*   Select your site and click "Authentication Providers".
-*   Click on the Zone that uses Claims Based Authentication.
+*   Click the Zone that uses Claims Based Authentication.
 *   In the Claims Authentication Types section, uncheck the Enable Windows Authentication and click Save.

 ![](media/sharepoint2013-13-disable-windows-auth.png)